karlcow/karl-resume/motivation-letter.md

 ## Relocating

 I'm ready to relocate to another place in the world for working.
+I'm interested by positions in

+* Malaysia
+* Vietnam
+* Singapore

 I'm currently living south of Tokyo, Japan.
 I'm a French citizen with a residency in Japan.
 I currently have the **right to work** in the following areas:

 * Countries part of the European community
 * Japan